Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Emergent vector transport coefficients in tilted Dirac system:

-This effect solely depends on the presence of a tilt vector $\vec\zeta$, and as such has no analog in other solid-state systems.
-The peculiar $\vec\zeta$ dependence along with a $t$-linear depencendence of this particular form of heat current can be employed to separate it from the other terms in the heat current.
+\hlt{In a finite sample, one must solve the hydrodynamics once again subject to appropriate boundary conditions.
+However, on physical grounds, one can speculate about such a situation as follows: Due to the heat current obtained above, the hot electrons accumulate on one side of the sample.
+As a result the accumulated density will generate an electric field that balances the force resulting from the linear increase of the pressure.
+This balance will equilibrate a finite system.
+But in open systems where the tilted Dirac material is part of a circuit, the accumulated electrons get released and supply heat current to the circuit.
+The heat current obtained in this way solely depends on the presence of a tilt vector $\bs\zeta$, and it is present both for $\partial_jT$ and $\partial_tT$ sources.
+The later effect} has no analog in other solid-state systems.
+The peculiar $\bs\zeta$ dependence along with a $t$-linear dependence of this particular form of heat current can be employed to separate it from the other terms in the heat current.
 The anomalous heat transport in $8Pmmn$ borophene studied in Ref.~\cite{Sengupta2018Anomalous} can be re-examined in the light of this new term.